NickolasBoyer/willwillems/posts/collapsing-borders-in-css.md

 ---

-# Great collapsing borders in CSS with box-shadow
+# Collapsing borders in CSS with box-shadow

 Thank god nobody uses tables for layout anymore but we can't collapse borders using regular CSS elements, unless...